kkhese/Image-Filter/README.md

-# Image-Filter
+## Image-Filter
-Apply LPF/HPF filters to 2 Images (square256.raw, car.raw)
+Applying LPF/HPF filters to 2 Images (square256.raw, car.raw)
 Q1: Code for applying FFT to Images
 Q2: Fourier spectrums for Images
     a.
 Spectrum into a set of rings